birjj/digitaleksamen-enhancer/docs/file_format.md

 ## The `manifest.json` file structure

-The `manifest.json` file is used to describe your questions, each consisting of a content field and one (or more) answers, each consisting of a content field.
-In particular, the format can be described using the types:
+The `manifest.json` file is used to describe your questions, each consisting of a content field and one (or more) answers.
+Each answer consists of a content field.
+More accurately, the format can be described using the types:

 <table>
 <thead>